eriktuck/ei-dev/docs/deployment/gs-app.md

 The benefits of using Google Sheets is that you can much more quickly build a fairly robust solution than on another platform.
 It is also likely familiar to user, which allows you to bring them into the development and testing process.
 Finally, it has a ton of out-of-the box functionality that you can leverage for your project.
 Google Sheets can be right for prototyping solutions and often can be the first and last stop for developing a lightweight application.

-??? note "Why not Excel?"
+??? question "Why not Excel?"
     Excel is behind Google Sheets in two key areas: array formulas and data sharing.
 Array formulas allow for data aggregation and import without knowing the structure of the data.
 Ever copy data from one sheet to another by just dragging a `=Sheet1!A1` formula down a column?
 You need an array formula.
-Data sharing between Excel sheets can be accomplished through external links or Power Query, however I find those break more than they work once a file is shared.
+Data sharing between Excel sheets can be accomplished through external links or Power Query, however I find those break more than they work once a file is shared and Power Query is comparatively slow.

 ## Spreadsheet Maturity Model